MSLNZ/GTC/docs/API/core_functions.rst

     When an :class:`~lib.UncertainComplex` is converted to a string (e.g., by the :class:`str` function or by :func:`print`), the precision depends on the uncertainty.

-    The lesser of the real and imaginary component uncertainties is used for formatting.
-The two least significant digits of component values correspond to the two most significant digits of this standard uncertainty.
+    The lesser of the uncertainties in the real and imaginary components is used for formatting.
+The two least significant digits of the formated component values will correspond to the two most significant digits of this standard uncertainty.
 Values of standard uncertainty are appended to the component values in parentheses.

     For example, ::